Listen to KUT with an FM Radio

 Unlike analog signals, which can be received, albeit noisily, in low signal areas, digital signals require that the signal-to-noise radio be sufficient to permit decoding of the digital data stream in order to produce any audio.
 Therefore, digital reception is either perfect, or you hear nothing at all.

 Ibiquity claims HD Radio is “CD Quality,” but this is a bit misleading.
 CD audio is uncompressed PCM digital audio.
 HD Radio uses a proprietary digital encoding and compression scheme similar to that used by MP3 or AAC.
 As a result, there will be some quality lost during compression.

-KUT has chosen to maximize the audio quality of the main channel KUT1 by allocating half the available bandwidth to this stream.
-KUT1 is a 48 kilobit/second stereo audio stream.
-This leaves 48 kilobits remaining for the other two.
-We allocated 24 kilobits to KUT2 and 24 kilobits to KUT3.
-These are mono streams to conserve bandwidth.
+KUT has chosen to maximize the audio quality of the main channel KUT1 by allocating two-thirds the available bandwidth to this stream.
+KUT1 is a 64 kilobit/second stereo audio stream.
+We allocated 32 kilobits to KUT2 as a mono stream to conserve bandwidth.

 Listen to KUT on Your Computer or Device

 KUT provides streaming audio services to computers in a variety of formats which should be compatible with any operating system.
 The streaming formats provided are MP3, AAC+ and HLS.
 We test our streaming services for compatibility with Microsoft Windows, Apple iOS and Linux.